Logo Image for Writing Support

 There are a number of reasons for choosing the passive voice:

-3. Given/New See the glossary definition : We tend to place given information towards the beginning of a sentence and new information towards the end.
+We tend to place given information towards the beginning of a sentence and new information towards the end.
 This principle influences our choice of active or passive.

-4. In this example (Fairchild 2019) "It" refers to light, mentioned in the previous two sentences.
+In this example (Fairchild 2019) "It" refers to light, mentioned in the previous two sentences.
 In fact the whole section concerns light and how it is controlled by the pupil.
-The word "brain" is mentioned here fro the first and only time, so this is new information.
+The word "brain" is mentioned here for the first and only time, so this is new information.
 The active version of this sentence could be used since the referent of the word "it" is still easily recoverable.
 However, the passive version follows the given/new convention and this is the best choice because placing pronouns like "it", "this", "these" at the beginning tells us immediately that the subject is not new information; it is something already mentioned and probably recoverable from the previous sentence.

-5. Verbs commonly used with the passive: Some verbs, especially in academic writing, are more commonly used in the passive.
-These are verbs which concerned with logical relations, analysis, belief, and process.
 If, when you are writing an active sentence or converting a passive to an active, you are struggling to find a plausible agent and end up with "we" or "people" as in this example (Dallman 2022), it's a good sign that the passive construction is the best choice.

 In this example (Ritchie 2022) in the active "dingoes" becomes the direct object and "apex predators" is a complement.